Prakhargupta1994/CareLoop/triagemate-gcp/README.md

 # CareLoop
+## Why this matters

+In much of the world a single clinician may see 100 to 200 patients a day.
+At that load the bottleneck is not only speed — quality slips.
+A doctor with two minutes per patient can miss the allergy, the rising lab value buried in an old report, or the one red flag that mattered.

+CareLoop is a force multiplier for doctors where doctors are scarce.
+It consistently surfaces the right history and flags the urgent cases, so quality holds up even under that load.
+It is decision support for a licensed clinician — never a diagnosis, and never a replacement for one.

 An autonomous clinical-triage agent on Gemini, Google ADK, and Google Cloud.
 Submitted to the All Things Agentic Hackathon (Taskmaster track).